 Perfect as earrings for a little girl climbing the limbs of that tree in the orchard.

 Can’t have Cherry Garcia ice cream without you.
-Black Forest Torte, unless the you is present, is just another chocolate cake.
+Black Forest Torte, unless You are present, is just another chocolate cake.

 Spring throws a party when the your pink blossoms abound.

 Scarlet red, sweet and oh so juicy.
 Da bomb. (get it, da bomb, cherry bomb??)

 Right, I’m not a poet, not even close.
 I guess I could have laboured over a haiku, but that’s not my forte.
 Yes, I love cherries.
 One of my favourite fruits.
 Such a short season for a small fruit that packs such a flavour punch.
 As a little girl, I would climb our cherry trees and eat away, till the eventual stomach ache kicked in.
 And reflecting on cherries, I remember that in one Bobbsey Twin book (come on, I’m not the only one who had the entire collection, right?!)
 Nan was so excited to receive a cherry coloured twin set.
 I could vividly picture that sweater and cardigan combo, in that deep rich cherry colour.
 After that, I always secretly wanted a cherry red twinset myself.
 I think I’m past it now!!
 Not really a twinset kind of girl anymore.

 Here in Toronto, Cherry Blossom time is serious business.
 Not unlike Washington, or Vancouver, or any lovely spot in Japan!
 Visitors and locals alike make the trek to High Park to be wowed by a cornucopia of pale pink.
 So delicate, and once they fall, such a gorgeous pink carpet they create.
 There is a frenzy by photographers and wedding party groups to get in before they fall to the ground.